crystaldba/postgres-mcp/README.md

 ### Get Database Health Overview

 Ask:
-> "Check the health of my database and identify any issues."
+> Check the health of my database and identify any issues.

 ### Analyze Slow Queries

 Ask:
-> "What are the slowest queries in my database?
-And how can I speed them up?"
+> What are the slowest queries in my database?
+And how can I speed them up?

 ### Get Recommendations On How To Speed Things Up

 Ask:
-> "My app is slow.
-How can I make it faster?"
+> My app is slow.
+How can I make it faster?

 ### Generate Index Recommendations

 Ask:
-> Analyze my database workload and suggest indexes to improve performance."
+> Analyze my database workload and suggest indexes to improve performance.

 ### Optimize a Specific Query

 Ask:
-> Help me optimize this query: SELECT \* FROM orders JOIN customers ON orders.customer_id = customers.id WHERE orders.created_at > '2023-01-01';"
+> Help me optimize this query: SELECT \* FROM orders JOIN customers ON orders.customer_id = customers.id WHERE orders.created_at > '2023-01-01';

 ## MCP Server API